Are static stretching exercises necessary in our workouts?

 • Reduce risk of injury

-In fact, the American College of Sports Medicine (ACSM) recommends that you stretch for 60 seconds on each major muscle group at least two times a week.
+In fact, the American College of Sports Medicine (ACSM) recommends that you stretch for 60 seconds on all major muscle groups at least two times a week.

 Why adding Stretching Exercises weekly will help you get moving again.

 In fact, muscles can become chronically tense and contracted due to improper body mechanics, which leads to diminished strength and function.
-Without movement, your muscles can become tight and even shorten so that when you’re ready to move your body, it’s harder to extend because the muscles have become weak.
-Stretching can help restore muscle balance by counteracting sustained postures, interrupting repetitive movements.
+Without movement, your muscle fibers can become tight and even shorten so that when you’re ready to move your body, it’s harder to extend because the muscles have become weak.
+Stretching can help restore muscle balance by counteracting sustained postures and interrupting repetitive movements.

 Get Back On Track!

-If you’ve recently recommitted to getting back on track, you might feel discouraged by your lack of range of motion due to muscle shortening, and the same movement you used to do (hiking, biking, running, rowing) might even seem foreign to your body.
+f you’ve recently recommitted to getting back on track, you might feel discouraged by your lack of full range of motion due to muscle tightness and shortening, and the same movement you used to do (hiking, biking, running, rowing) might even seem foreign to your body.

 If you want to set your body up for long-term success, now may be the time to add a stretch session to your wellness goals.
 Not only is it a great way to get your body moving again, but it also increases spatial awareness (also called proprioception), which sparks muscle receptors that help improve balance and movement.